Popmotion/popmotion/docs/blog/20170703-choosing-a-default-easing-for-popmotion.md

 For me, and maybe for you, the coolest thing about jQuery was `animate`.
 It was amazing to easily get something resembling movement in humble HTML.
 Even if it defaulted to `swing` easing, a tepid, muddy `easeInOut` of homeopathic strength.

-Because of that easing, coupled with a default animation duration of `400`ms and our performance-ignorant tweening of the CPU-choking, layout-breaking `width` and `height` properties, lethargic animation ruled the internet.
+That easing was coupled with a default duration of `400`ms. Then that was folded into our neanderthal, performance-ignorant tweening of the CPU-choking, layout-breaking `width` and `height` properties.
+Lethargic animation ruled the internet.

 ![Feels like a good idea at the time](/static/guides/ease-in-out-example.png)